admyusri/admyusri/README.md

 ## Hi there 👋

+I am Adam from Malaysia currently working on to build my portfolio in Github.
+I have a strong interest in developing my python programming skills especially related to machine learning.
+Feel free to share any platform where I can practice my skills on this.

 <!--
 **admyusri/admyusri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.